abulka/pynsource/pynsource/trunk/Readme.txt

 Change Log

 Version 1.52
-- Can now delete selected nodes from edit menu
+- Can now delete the selected classe from edit menu, or simply use the Del key
 - yUml diagramming (online service for rendering and laying out UML) in both command line tool and GUI
 - Ascii Art UML improved formatting and added tab to GUI
 - Linux (ubuntu/mint 9) compatibility verified - just install wxpython and run from source.
-GUI runs ok.
+GUI runs ok-ish.
 - File Import Recursively feature removed.
-You can already multi select files during import.
-You can already import repeatedly and incoming classes will be added and wired up to existing classes on the workspace.
+You can already multi select files during import - and - you can already import repeatedly and incoming classes will be added and wired up to existing classes on the workspace.
 - Source code clean up